 Certain properties will be exempt from Local Property Tax (LPT) if they meet the relevant qualifying conditions.
 Mobile homes, vehicles, vessels (boats) and diplomatic properties are also not liable for LPT.

 When LPT was introduced in 2013, property owners who qualified for an LPT exemption were required to claim the relevant exemption by filing an LPT Return.
 In most cases a residential property that was exempt from LPT on 1 May 2013 continues to be exempt until the end of the current valuation period (31 October 2019), even where the property is sold or ownership is transferred by way of gift or an inheritance.

 If you did not previously qualify for an LPT exemption but now qualify, you should claim the exemption by writing to the Revenue Commissioners, LPT Branch, P.O.
 Box 1, Limerick and providing details of the exemption being claimed, your name, Property ID, Property address and your PPSN or tax reference number.

-- New and previously unused properties that are purchased from a builder or developer between 1 January 2013 and 31 October 2016 will be exempt until the end of 2016.
+- New and previously unused residential properties purchased from a builder or a property developer between 01/01/2013 and 31/10/2019.

 - Registered Nursing Homes.